SAP-archive/teched2020-DAT162/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/find_anon_report_tile.png)

 6. We created two different anonymized views, and both show up in the list.
 This is the place where a DBADMIN or a data protection officer with a different account can see all the anonymized views.
-In the next exercise we will go into details of those reports
+In the next exercise we will go into details of those reports.
+Note that there will be multiple reports, some with the Status READY and some only with the Status CREATED.
+The "ready" ones are the interesting ones, the others just artifacts from the build process and cannot be used by a data consumer.

 <br>![](/exercises/ex4/images/anon_reports.png)